-Traveler's checks are prepaid checks issued by a bank or financial organization; they have been an acceptable form of legal tender for many years.
+Traveler's checks are prepaid checks that have been issued by a bank or financial organization; they have been an acceptable form of legal tender for many years.
 These checks are a welcome method of payment in the lodging industry.
 Traveler's checks are processed like cash.
-Proof of credit is already established, and the hotel pays no percentage of the sale to a credit card agency, as the guest paid a percentage of the face amount of the traveler's check to the issuing agency.
+Proof of credit has already been established, and there is no payment of a percentage of the sale to a credit-card agency by the hotel, as the guest has paid a percentage of the face amount of the traveler's check to the issuing agency.
 However, checking proof of identification (a valid driver's license or major credit card) should be a standard traveler's check-cashing policy.
 The guest should sign the traveler's check in the cashier's presence, and that signature should be compared with the signature already on the check.
 The list of traveler's check numbers that are not acceptable, supplied regularly by the check-issuing agency, must be consulted to ensure that the checks are valid.